hmtechnology/woocommerce-user-approval-plugin/README.md

 ## Configuration
 1. After activation, navigate to the plugin settings in the WordPress admin panel.
+2. Remember to disable the official email that WooCommerce sends for the new account.
+You can do this from WooCommerce > Settings > Email: New Account and disable
-2. Select if you want to approve per-user basis.
+3. Select if you want to approve per-user basis.
-3. Save your changes to apply the settings.
+4. Save your changes to apply the settings.

 ## Screenshot
 ![Screen](https://github.com/hmtechnology/woocommerce-user-approval-plugin/blob/main/screenshot/screenshot.jpg)